Dominance (genetics): Background

-Types of Dominance
+Types of dominance

-Complete dominance
+Complete dominance (Mendelian)

 In complete dominance, the effect of one allele in a heterozygous genotype completely masks the effect of the other.
-The allele that masks is considered dominant to the other allele, and the masked allele is considered recessive.
+The allele that masks are considered dominant to the other allele, and the masked allele is considered recessive.

-Complete dominance in a heterozygote's phenotype is indistinguishable from a dominant homozygote's phenotype.
+When we only look at one trait determined by one pair of genes, we call it monohybrid inheritance.
+If the crossing is done between parents (P-generation, F0-generation) who are homozygote dominant and homozygote recessive, the offspring (F1-generation) will always have the heterozygote genotype and always present the phenotype associated with the dominant gene.

-A classic example of complete dominance is the inheritance of seed shape (pea shape) in peas.
-Peas may be round (associated with allele R) or wrinkled (associated with allele r).
-In this case, three combinations of alleles (genotypes) are possible: RR, rr, Rr.
-RR and rr are homozygous, and Rr is heterozygous.
-The RR individuals have round peas and the rr individuals have wrinkled peas.
-In Rr individuals, the R allele masks the presence of the r allele, so these individuals also have round peas.
-Thus, allele R is completely dominant to allele r, and allele r is recessive to allele R.
+However, if the F1-generation is further crossed with the F1-generation (heterozygote crossed with heterozygote) the offspring (F2-generation) will present the phenotype associated with the dominant gene ¾ times.
+Although heterozygote monohybrid crossing can result in two phenotype variants, it can result in three genotype variants - homozygote dominant, heterozygote and homozygote recessive, respectively.In dihybrid inheritance we look at the inheritance of two pairs of genes simultaneous.
+Assuming here that the two pairs of genes are located at non-homologous chromosomes, such that they are not coupled genes (see genetic linkage) but instead inherited independently.
+Consider now the cross between parents (P-generation) of genotypes homozygote dominant and recessive, respectively.
+The offspring (F1-generation) will always heterozygous and present the phenotype associated with the dominant allele variant.
+However, when crossing the F1-generation there are four possible phenotypic possibilities and the phenotypical ratio for the F2-generation will always be 9:3:3:1.

-Incomplete dominance
+Incomplete dominance (non-Mendelian)

 Incomplete dominance (also called partial dominance, semi-dominance, intermediate inheritance, or occasionally incorrectly co-dominance in reptile genetics) occurs when the phenotype of the heterozygous genotype is distinct from and often intermediate to the phenotypes of the homozygous genotypes.
-The phenotypic result often appears as a blended form of characteristics in heterozygous state.
+The phenotypic result often appears as a blended form of characteristics in the heterozygous state.
 For example, the snapdragon flower color is homozygous for either red or white.
 When the red homozygous flower is paired with the white homozygous flower, the result yields a pink snapdragon flower.
 The pink snapdragon is the result of incomplete dominance.
 A similar type of incomplete dominance is found in the four o'clock plant wherein pink color is produced when true-bred parents of white and red flowers are crossed.
 In quantitative genetics, where phenotypes are measured and treated numerically, if a heterozygote's phenotype is exactly between (numerically) that of the two homozygotes, the phenotype is said to exhibit no dominance at all, i.e. dominance exists only when the heterozygote's phenotype measure lies closer to one homozygote than the other.

 When plants of the F1 generation are self-pollinated, the phenotypic and genotypic ratio of the F2 generation will be 1:2:1 (Red:Pink:White).